Exactly solvable complex PT symmetry potential $A[\mathrm{sech}({\lambda}x) + i\tanh({\lambda}x)]$: Introduction

 \section{Introduction}

-Since Bender and Boettcher \cite{Bender:1998ke} introduced $\mathcal{PT}$ symmetric quantum mechanics in 1998, the study of non-Hermitian quantum mechanical systems has developed rapidly.
-They showed that quantum systems with a non-Hermitian Hamiltonian can have a set of eigenstates with real eigenvalues.
-In other words, they found that the Hermiticity of the Hamiltonian is not a necessary condition for the realness of its eigenvalues, and new quantum mechanics can be constructed based on such Hamiltonians \cite{Bender:2002vv,Bender:2007nj}.
+Since the $\mathcal{PT}$ symmetric quantum mechanics was introduced by Bender and Boettcher \cite{Bender:1998ke}, the non-Hermitian quantum mechanical has developed rapidly.
+They showed that $\mathcal{PT}$ symmetric quantum mechanics can have real eigenvalues.
+In other words, we can be constructed non-Hermitian of the Hamiltonian to describe the real physical world\cite{Bender:2002vv,Bender:2007nj}.
+There are some topological properties in Non-Hermitian Physics can be found in several recent paper \cite{Okuma:2022bnb,Kawabata,Chen:2022lim,Ding:2022juv}.

-In one-dimensional Schr\"{o}dinger equation with $\mathcal{PT}$ symmetry, that is the invariance of the Hamiltonian under the combined action of the space and time inversion, due to the relation for the potential given $V(x)=V(-x)^*$.
-Later $\mathcal{PT}$ symmetric quantum mechanics was identified as a special case of pseudo-hermiticity \cite{Mostafazadeh:2001jk,Mostafazadeh:2001nr,Mostafazadeh:2002id}.
-A class of typical $\mathcal{PT}$ symmetric potentials $V(x)=x^2(ix)^\epsilon$ were studied numerically, show these potential have the real and positive energy spectrum for $\epsilon\geq 0$, when $\epsilon<0$, the energy eigenvalues gradually merge pairwise and reemerge as complex conjugate pairs.
-This mechanism was interpreted as the spontaneous breakdown of $\mathcal{PT}$ symmetry, because the eigenfunctions is no longer the eigenfunctions of $\mathcal{PT}$ operator.
+As the $\mathcal{PT}$ symmetry parity which due to one-dimensional Schr\"{o}dinger equation with potential must have relation $V(x)=V(-x)^*$.
+Later $\mathcal{PT}$ symmetric quantum mechanics further extends to pseudo-hermiticity quantum mechanics \cite{Mostafazadeh:2001jk,Mostafazadeh:2001nr,Mostafazadeh:2002id}.
+The spontaneous breakdown of $\mathcal{PT}$ symmetry was discover from the potentials $V(x)=x^2(ix)^\epsilon$, studies show that when the exponent $\epsilon\geq 0$ energy eigenvalues are real and positive, but when $\epsilon<0$, the eigenvalues will emerge complex conjugate pairs \cite{Bender:1998ke}.
+In addition to numerical research, there are a lot of analytical works to solve the $\mathcal{PT}$ symmetric potentials \cite{Znojil:1999qt,Znojil:2000ia,Znojil:2002yr,Ahmed:2001gz,Levai:2017vdu,Soliemani:2021lpt}.
+In fact, we can construct $\mathcal{PT}$ symmetric potentials from Natanzon class \cite{Bose,Natanzon} in generally.

-In addition to numerical research, there is still a lot of analytical work \cite{Znojil:1999qt,Znojil:2000ia,Znojil:2002yr,Ahmed:2001gz} to solve the $\mathcal{PT}$ symmetric potentials.
-In fact, more generally, we can construct $\mathcal{PT}$ symmetric potentials from Natanzon class \cite{Bose,Natanzon}.
-Here we study the $\mathcal{PT}$ symmetric potential $V(x)=A(\sech(\lambda x)+i \tanh(\lambda x))$, defined on the real $x$-axis, and investigate both its bound and scattering states.
+Here we study the new $\mathcal{PT}$ symmetric potential $V(x)=A(\sech(\lambda x)+i \tanh(\lambda x))$, defined on the real $x$-axis, and investigate its bound and scattering states.
 This $\mathcal{PT}$ symmetric potential has not been considered in previous articles, and its imaginary component asymptotically non-vanishing.
 This similar potential is also considered in the article\cite{gle,lg}.
+In particular, the discussion of the finite $\mathcal{PT}$ symmetric square well potential in \cite{lgj}, which is similar in scattering properties to the potential $V(x)=A[\sech(\lambda x)+i \tanh(\lambda x)]$ and all have handedness effect, but the bound state are different, that the potential considered in this paper have no bound state.